An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Typical behaviors of nonlinear quantities and the Lyapunov spectrum in quantum trajectories

-While we mentioned that there is at least one invariant measure, there may be several invariant measures.
-However, several invariant measures contradict the unique steady state $\hat{\rho}_\mathrm{ss}$.
-This is because, if there are two invariant measures $\nu_\mathrm{ss}^a$ and $\nu_\mathrm{ss}^b$, both lead to the same unique steady state $\hat{\rho}_\mathrm{ss}$: these measures satisfy
+where $\hat{\rho}_\mathrm{ss}$ is the unique stationary state of the corresponding CPTP dynamics.
+To show the uniqueness of the invariant measure $\nu_\mathrm{ss}$, we suppose that there exist two distinct invariant measures $\nu_\mathrm{ss}^a$ and $\nu_\mathrm{ss}^b$.
+From Eq.~\eqref{eq:average_nonlinear-quantity_invariant-measure_limit}, both measures lead to trajectory averages starting from the same unique stationary state $\hat{\rho}_\mathrm{ss}$; hence, these measures satisfy